matthewjenifer/matthewjenifer.github.io/_posts/2023-04-29-my-second-post.md

 <p>Firstly, when you build a blog from scratch, you have to consider the technical aspects of it.
 This includes choosing a domain name, web hosting, and designing the layout of the blog.
 I decided to take the easy route and use Github.
 Because: Free.
 But honestly, it can be a bit overwhelming for someone who is not familiar with web development.</p>

-<p>Here's a list of every blogging platform I've used before doing it this way (the ones I can remember at least..)</p>
+<h2>Here's a list of every blogging platform I've used before doing it this way (the ones I can remember at least..)</h2>

 <p>Let's see: </p>